Radware/DefensePro-Sync/README.md

 	* Sync Configuration (true) - Sync device config, mainly network policies and their dependencies (as mentioned in 'General Information').
 	* Sync Black\White Lists (false) - This function will sync all network classes and black\white lists.
 	* Policy Import Interval (in seconds) - Import Interval between each import policy.
+ 	* Update Policies for each import operation (false) - In case of import policy failures, enable this checkbox.
 	* DNS Baselines (true) - Sync network policy DNS baseline, if any.
 	* BDoS Baselines (true) - Sync network policy BDoS baseline, if any.
 	* Network Protection Baseline Exception List - In case of Active-Active you can select which policy baseline to to sync.